mdn/translated-content/files/pt-br/web/css/text-transform/index.md

   - : Is a keyword forcing the first _letter_ of each word to be converted to uppercase.
 Other characters are unchanged; that is, they retain their original case as written in the element's text.
 A letter is any Unicode character part of the Letter or Number general categories {{experimental_inline}} : it excludes any punctuation marks or symbols at the beginning of the word.

-    > **Note:** Authors should not expect `capitalize` to follow language-specific title casing conventions (such as skipping articles in English).
+    > **Nota:** Authors should not expect `capitalize` to follow language-specific title casing conventions (such as skipping articles in English).

-    > **Note:** The `capitalize` keyword was under-specified in CSS 1 and CSS 2.1.
+    > **Nota:** The `capitalize` keyword was under-specified in CSS 1 and CSS 2.1.
 There were differences between browsers in the way the first letter was calculated (Firefox considered - and \_ as letters, but not the others.
 Both Webkit and Gecko incorrectly considered letter-based symbols like `ⓐ` to be real letters.
 Internet Explorer 9 was the closest to the CSS 2 definition, but with some weird cases).
 By precisely defining the correct behavior, CSS Text Level 3 cleans this mess up.
 The `capitalize` line in the browser compatibility table contains the version the different engines started to support this now precisely defined behavior.

 - `uppercase`
   - : Is a keyword forcing all characters to be converted to uppercase.